-Through the 60% point in each semester, a pro rata schedule is used to determine how much federal student aid the student has earned at the time of withdrawal.
-After the 60% point, a student has earned all of the federal aid funds for that term.
+Through the 60% point in each semester, a pro rata schedule is used to determine how much federal student aid a student has earned at the time of withdrawal.
+If the day the student withdraws occurs on or before the student completed 60% of the term, the percentage of federal funds earned is equal to the percentage of the term that has been completed.
+After the 60% point, they have earned all of the federal aid funds for that term.

 - the date that the student otherwise provided official notification to the school of the intent to withdraw;

-- in special circumstances, a date determined by the school.
+- in special circumstances such as a serious illness or accident, a date determined by the school;

-Unearned funds are returned to the federal aid program in the following order:
+Order in which unearned funds are returned to the federal aid programs:

 - Unsubsidized Direct Stafford Loan